sumnerevans/sumnerevans.com/content/posts/travel/2022-berlin-matrix-summit/summit/index.md

 though, so my role was mainly to take credit for securing funding for the food :)

-{{< figure
-      src="./images/bbq.jpg"
-      link="./images/bbq.jpg"
-      target="_blank"
+{{<figure
+  src="images/bbq.jpg"
   title="Yan and Nadine fixing food for the barbecue" caption="We ate outside overlooking a beautiful view of the Spree."
 >}}

 Food is always such a great unifier, and it was cool to interact with people